nickjalbert/reading/_posts/2020-06-19-the-difficulty-of-cartpole.markdown

    initialized neural net of this architecture is more amenable to solving Cartpole than just flipping a coin.

-2. If you imagine all the policies that could be represented by a neural net of this architecture as a space, then that space will have a structure of good vs bad policies and this structure is potentially very relevant for how easy or difficult the benchmark is for a particular architecture and training algorithm.
+2. If you imagine all the policies that could be represented by a neural net of this architecture as a space, then that space will have a structure of good versus bad policies and this structure is potentially very relevant for how easy or difficult the benchmark is for that architecture.
+Additionally, if you view training as how you move through the aforementioned policy space, then the particulars of your training algorithm and the structure of the policy space can interact to impact the difficulty of the benchmark.

 [Such et al.](https://arxiv.org/pdf/1712.06567.pdf) have more discussion along these lines and I'd recommend taking a look at their paper.